ray-project/ray/doc/source/serve/architecture.md

 This section should help you:

-- understand an overview of how each component in Serve works
+- Get an overview of how each component in Serve works
-- understand the different types of actors that make up a Serve instance
+- Understand the different types of actors that make up a Serve instance

 % Figure source: https://docs.google.com/drawings/d/1jSuBN5dkSj2s9-0eGzlU_ldsRa3TsswQUZM-cMQ29a0/edit?usp=sharing